ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 - `Translational.jl` - 1D translational, mechanical component models
 - [PathPlanning](@ref) - Defining reference trajectories and access them.

-These models are included in package `Modia`, but are not exported, so must be access with `Modia.xxx".
+These models are included in package `Modia`, but are not exported, so must be access with `Modia.xxx`.

 The circuit of section [2.5.5 Connected models](@ref) can be for example constructed with these libraries in the following way:

 ```julia
 using Modia